Eastern Steamship Lines

 Eastern Steamship Lines was a shipping company in the United States that operated from 1901 to 1955.
 It was created through successive mergers by Wall Street financier and speculator Charles W. Morse.
 The line sailed along the eastern seaboard of the United States and Canada, operating out of Boston and New York.
-Much of its fleet was sold Boston to the US government for use in World War I. After the war the company would order additional ships for the Post-war period.
+Much of its fleet was sold to the US government for use in World War I. After the war the company ordered additional ships for the post-war period.
 Eastern Steamship Lines served as operator for the War Shipping Administration in World War II.
-The United States government requisitioned all of the fleets vessels for military duty on both the Atlantic and Pacific.
+The United States government requisitioned all of the fleet's vessels for military duty on both the Atlantic and Pacific.

 History

 Background

 Morse's father had a large role in the towing business on the Kennebec River in Maine.
 Charles was already involved in the shipping business while a student at Bowdoin College, and at his graduation in 1877 he had accumulated a sizable capital.
 After college he went into business with his father and a cousin, Harry F. Morse, forming C.W.
 Morse & Company and engaging in an extensive business shipping ice and lumber.